NguyenNhatSakura/NguyenNhatAPI/TutorialXeno.md

 - **Extract Files**:
   - From the NguyenNhat API archive, extract:
-    - `QuorumAPI.dll`
+    - `NguyenNhatAPI.dll`
     - `bin` folder

 - **Place Files**:
-  - Move both the `QuorumAPI.dll` and the `bin` folder into your project’s output directory:
+  - Move both the `NguyenNhatAPI.dll` and the `bin` folder into your project’s output directory:
     - `YourProject/bin/x64/Debug/`
     - or `YourProject/bin/x64/Release/`